Below our information you’ll find real guest reviews & your chance to submit your opinion.

 The Wizarding World of Harry Potter – Hogsmeade

-Three Broomsticks is a quick-service restaurant open for breakfast, lunch, and dinner, serving traditional British fare.
+The Three Broomsticks is a quick-service restaurant open for breakfast, lunch, and dinner, serving traditional British fare.
 (Please note that Three Broomsticks is the only restaurant inside Hogsmeade.)
-Hog’s Head is attached to Three Broomsticks, and it serves butterbeer and pumpkin fizz, a selection of draft beer, and a few spirits.
+Hog’s Head is attached to the eatery, and it serves Butterbeer and pumpkin fizz, a selection of draft beer, and a few spirits.

-Three Broomsticks is Hogsmeade’s restaurant, and its immaculate theming is second only to Hogwarts Castle.
-While the food is fairly standard in terms of taste, the real treat here is the immersive atmosphere and, of course, the butterbeer!
+The Three Broomsticks is Hogsmeade’s restaurant, and its immaculate theming is second only to Hogwarts Castle.
+While the food is fairly standard in terms of taste, the real treat here is the immersive atmosphere and, of course, the Butterbeer!